mamedev/mame/docs/source/commandline/commandline-all.rst

 | **-[no]autorol**
 |
 |
 |	These options are designed for use with pivoting screens that only pivot in a single direction.
-If your screen only pivots clockwise, use -autorol to ensure that the game will fill the screen either horizontally or vertically in one of the directions you can handle.
+If your screen only pivots clockwise, use -autorol to ensure that the system will fill the screen either horizontally or vertically in one of the directions you can handle.
 If your screen only pivots counter-clockwise, use **-autoror**.
 |
 |